rsyslog/rsyslog/source/configuration/modules/imfile.rst

   $InputFileStateFile stat-file2
   $InputRunFileMonitor
   # ... and so on ...
-  # check for new lines every 10 seconds $InputFilePollingInterval 10
+  # check for new lines every 10 seconds
+  $InputFilePollInterval 10